hyunji999/git-practice/README.md

 ## Git Practice Repository

-This repository for practicing .
+This repository is for practicing .

 ### welcome to my "git-practice" repository!